 The ‘Domino’s Effect’ on Customer Relationship

-But that was not all, the brand took off with a series of such marketing campaigns and also leveraged their digital channels to reach more audience.
-Since then there was no looking back, the customer base of Domino’s grew stronger and stronger.
-Now that’s an amazing example of relationship marketing!
+But that was not all; the brand took off with such marketing campaigns and leveraged its digital channels to reach more audiences.
+Since then, there was no looking back, and the customer base of Domino’s grew stronger and stronger.

-Relationship Marketing Strategies
+8 Best Relationship Marketing Strategies

 Strategies ought to be flawless when it comes to relationship marketing.
 Here are some of the best relationship marketing strategies that you can help you up your game:

-- Delivering Personalized Customer-centric experience
+- Delivering a Personalized Customer-centric experience

 - Offering Incentives for Customer Loyalty